It’s bright, it’s shiny, it’s new. It’s all sleek devices and fun and games.

 Not so fast.

 But that’s not to say technology can’t help.
-Used well, technology can help you craft learning experiences that get students so immersed they forget to leave when the bell goes.
+When used well, technology can help you craft learning experiences that get students so immersed they forget to leave when the bell goes.

 Technology can bring a whole new level of engagement to group work.
 Instead of huddling around an A3 sheet all trying to write at once, your students will be able to: